adambeckbudovec/ansible_install/README.md

 ###
 ## Prerequisistes
+> Must have sudo priveleges
+> Must have access to main ansible Node/Master Node
->It is important that the user is aware the username for the SSH they wil be using for the ansible deployment
+> It is important that the user is using the username for the SSH they wil be using for the ansible deployment

 ## Setup
 1. Setup user account for ansible
 2. Create Password unique to the ansible user account
 ###
 > [!Important]
-> Make sure to change the USER_NAME to the desired username.
+> Make sure to change the <mark>USER_NAME</mark> to the desired username.
 > Make sure to change the USER_NAME to the desired.
 > This username and password is recommended to be unique to the ansible user.
 ###